-Corporate - This accounting business segment reports all expenses that are not allocated to other segments, such as expenses for certain corporate functions.
-This segment recorded after-tax expenses of \$52 million resulting from the accelerated digital transformation, the enhanced employee experience to support talent retention, and regulatory compliance projects, including with regard to Quebec's Law 25 on privacy.
+Corporate - This accounting segment reports all expenses that are not allocated to other segments, such as expenses for certain corporate functions.
+This segment recorded after-tax expenses of \$42 million, which is the same as a year ago.
+These expenses include, among other things, investments for the digital transformation and the enhanced employee experience to support talent retention, and regulatory compliance projects, including with regard to Quebec's Law 25 on privacy.